sanskrit/raw_etexts_english/blogs/manasataramgini/2006-02-15_on-the-name-itself.md

 terrific kR^ityA.
 The kR^ityA was blocking our path even as the kR^ityA of rudra that swallowed our ancient clansman ushanas.
 We evaded her narrowly and moved past despite sustaining a blow from it.
-The flow of internal surA from the brahmarAndhra quieted us even as a morbid yajamAna who has been struck by the fury of soma is quieted by the external surA. dhUmrachChAya asked us why this name?
+The flow of internal surA from the brahmarandhra quieted us even as a morbid yajamAna who has been struck by the fury of soma is quieted by the external surA. dhUmrachChAya asked us why this name?